Rights of nature law: National, sub-national, and local law

+Canada

+Quebec

+On February 23, 2021, the Alliance for the Protection of the Magpie/Muteshekau Shipu River (in Innu), in partnership with the International Observatory on Nature’s Rights, announced the recognition of legal personhood of the Magpie River.

+The Magpie River is located in Nitassinan (ancestral territory of the Innu people), in eastern Quebec.
+Its Innu name, Muteshekau Shipu, means “the river where the water passes between square rocky cliffs”.

 Bolivia

 Following adoption of nature's rights language in its 2009 Constitution, in 2010 Bolivia's Legislature passed the Law of the Rights of Mother Earth, Act No. 071.
 Bolivia followed this broad outline of nature's rights with the 2012 Law of Mother Earth and Integral Development for Living Well, Act.
 No. 300, which provided some implementation details consistent with nature's rights.
 It states in part that the "violation of the rights of Mother Earth, as part of comprehensive development for Living Well, is a violation of public law and the collective and individual rights".
 While a step forward, this enforcement piece has not yet risen to the level of a specific enforcement mechanism.

 Mexico

 State, regional, and local laws and local constitutional provisions have been arising in Mexico, including adoption in the constitutions of the Mexican states of Colima and Guerrero, and that of Mexico City.